-Briefly describe how the Agency/Group/Organization For the Consolidated Plan, the North Shore Community Development Coalition was consulted.
-What are the anticipated outcomes of provided input through focus group meetings and interviews, and contributed the consultation or areas for improved coordination? data for the Needs Analysis and Market Analysis.
+For the Consolidated Plan, the North Shore Community Development Coalition provided input through focus group meetings and interviews, and contributed data for the Needs Analysis and Market Analysis.
 NSCDC will continue to coordinate with the City of Salem to carry out projects in implementation of the Strategic Plan.
 For the FY19 Action Plan, NSCDC was consulted to update information provided during the Consolidated Plan process and last year's Action Plan and CAPER process.
 Also, Rosario Ubiera-Minaya, was present at the Public Hearing to provide comment on current needs.
 She requested that CDBG continue to support the Family Resource Stability Program.
 She noted that the agency conducts the majority of its work in the Point Neighborhood, the largest lower income area in Salem, which has many needs, including infrastructure, as well as small business assistance for low-income business owners and minority immigrant entrepreneurs.
 In addition, the agency provided a written comment letter at the start of the process (copy in Appendix).
 All comments are considered during the development of the plan.